MaxValue/Python-Tools/gxep/README.md

 ## Roadmap
 1. Read XPath Queries from file
 2. Read from STDIN
-3 Support XML and provide a switch to handle XML/HTML respectively
-4. Find out if the line number can be displayed, or at least a direct XPath to address the location of the match 5 Implement Python interface so this can be used as a module
+3. Find out if the line number can be displayed, or at least a direct XPath to address the location of the match 4 Implement Python interface so this can be used as a module
-6. Deploy to Pypi?
+5. Deploy to Pypi?
-7. A GUI?
+6. A GUI?